About American Ballroom Company

 The American Ballroom Company Team

-Martin Chiang has been the CEO and Board of Director of American ballroom Company (ABC) since 1997, and current Chairman of the Board, President, and CEO of American Ballroom Company since 2005.
+Martin Chiang is the current Chairman of the Board & President of the American Ballroom Company since 2005.
 He is an honorary adviser for the World Dance Council (WDC) President and Presidium.
 He also was a member of Board of Trustees of United States Imperial Society of Teachers of Dancing (USISTD) for 5 years and currently an honorary National Committee member of USISTD.

 Martin has four degrees in Engineering including a PhD in Electrical Engineering and worked in the aerospace industry for many years.
 He is listed in Marquis Who’s Who in Science and Engineering, Who’s Who in the West, Who’s Who in Finance and Business, Who’s Who in the World and Cambridge Who’s Who.